PubTrends

 Here we describe the analysis for the predefined search query "human aging".

-We focus on 1000 most cited papers from the PubMed, with review papers, extending search set with connected
+We focus on 1000 most cited papers from the PubMed, with review papers, extending search set with connected papers by 20%.

 The main report page contains all the analytics and consists of several parts: Papers, Trends, Network, Topics, Review and Other.